What is a run streak? We explain the delights and the dangers

 A run streak with a high daily minimum distance is a bit of a blunt instrument.
 It will improve your fitness, but the cost will likely be your pace.
 Nothing wrong with that necessarily, but be aware of the trade-off.
 Whereas a smaller daily minimum distance offers you the flexibility to increase your distance, increase your speed and increase your fitness at the same time as completing a daily run.
 This is possible because you have allowed yourself the time to recover between runs and you have more flexibility on how you complete those runs.

-By making yourself go out running in all weathers, particularly at the time of the year when days are short, you will find a new level of mental toughness which will endure throughout the winter.
-Booking in a daily run now is also going to be very valuable if your life is being impacted by the pandemic.
-It draws you outside if you are now working more from home, it takes you away from your screens and places you back in nature and the outdoors, all is which is very valuable to your mental health.
+By making yourself go out running in all weathers, particularly at the time of the year when days are short, you'll find a new level of mental toughness that will endure throughout the winter.
+Booking in a daily run now is also going to be very valuable if you work from home, as it draws you outside and takes you away from your screens, placing you back in nature and the outdoors.
+All is this is very valuable to your mental health.

 4. Endorphins